michaelwasserman/vector-icon-app/README.md

 Please enable about:flags #native-file-system-api to Save and Load files.

 Attempts to demonstrate use of the [File Handling API](https://wicg.github.io/file-handling).
-Please enable about:flags #file-handling-api to attempt to handle .icon files.
+Please enable about:flags #file-handling-api to handle .icon files.

 Thanks to Sadrul's [Chrome vector icon extension](https://github.com/sadrulhc/vector-icons), for JS vector icon rendering code.